 The concept of port forwarding is nothing new, in fact you won’t believe me if I say you have probably already used port forwarding before.
 That is because proxies and VPN services use port forwarding technique to prevent users from directly coming in to contact with the web servers.
 Similar to the working of port forwarding discussed above, proxy server and VPNs intercepts, rewrites and transmits data packets back and forth though out the network.

-Check out our blog for Best VPNs for Port Forwarding we have only picked up the best VPN services.
+Check out our blog for Best VPNs with Port Forwarding in which we have only picked up the best VPN services.

 What is port forwarding used for?